reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 tags = ["Rust", "TFTP", "Networking", "parsing", "nom"]
 +++
 Several years ago I did a take-home interview which asked me to write a [TFTP] server in [Go].
-I decided the job wasn't the right fit for me at the time, but the assignment and the protocol have stuck with me.
+The job wasn't the right fit for me, but I enjoyed the assignment.
 Lately, in my spare time, I've been tinkering with a [Rust] implementation.
+Here's what I've done to parse the protocol.

 <!-- more -->